JordanPedersen/2019-05-27-BoC/index.md

 {% comment %}
 For a workshop please delete the following block
 {% endcomment %}
 This is a two day Library Carpentry Workshop arranged by the Bank of Canada's Knowledge and Information Service and will be delivered in English.
 The workshop will run from 9:00 - 4:00 pm approximately both days, and 4:00 - 5:00 pm will be reserved for individual Q&A with the instructors.
+Participants will be able choose which modules they attend, contact Michele Sura (msura@bank-banque-canada.ca) to RSVP.

 The FAIR Data curriculum is being piloted, and will be taught in part by Natasha Simons and Chris Erdmann via video call.

+Wifi instructions for Government of Canada information professionals will be given by Michele Sura on the day of the event.

 {% if page.carpentry != site.carpentry %}
 <div class="alert alert-warning">